How Tour Operators Can Capitalize on Vacation Rentals

 Connect with Local Property Managers

-Connect with property managers in your area to promote your tours and provide guests with a well-rounded experience during their stay at your destination.
+Connect with property managers in your area to promote your tours and help the property give guests a better experience during their stay at your destination.
 For example, if you offer family-friendly activities, consider partnering with a local vacation rental company that specializes in family rentals, and offer a special discount to their guests.
 This could mean using a promo code, reselling your tours on their website, or another solution that works for both businesses.

 Offer Equipment Rentals